drug-design/course/docs/chapters/molecular-properties.md

 ### Properties of a Molecule

-Molecules are defined by 2D chemical formulas but the information they carry is not sufficient for  understanding the physical, chemical, or biological properties of the compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-properties/properties-molecule-22b211dc'><i class='fa fa-play' aria-hidden='true'></i></button>Molecules are defined by 2D chemical formulas but the information they carry is not sufficient for  understanding the physical, chemical, or biological properties of the compound.
 Molecules are 3D entities and only their 3D geometries provide relevant information for understanding such properties.

 ![](https://media.drugdesign.org/course/molecular-properties/1_1_0_1.png){: loading=lazy }

 ### Average of a Conformational-Dependent Property

-Molecular properties are directly related to the 3D structure of the molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-properties/average-conformational-dependent-property-e2affc4f'><i class='fa fa-play' aria-hidden='true'></i></button>Molecular properties are directly related to the 3D structure of the molecule.
 When a molecule exists as a mixture of conformers, then any property that this molecule exhibits is an average of that property over all of the conformations it visits, weighted by the conformers populations.

 ![](https://media.drugdesign.org/course/molecular-properties/1_2_0_1.png){: loading=lazy }